desbma/sacad/README.md

   - Last.fm
   - Itunes
 - Smart sorting algorithm to select THE best cover for a given query, using several factors: source reliability, image format, image size, image similarity with reference cover, etc.
-- Automatically crunch images with optipng or jpegoptim (can save 30% of filesize without any loss of quality, great for portable players)
+- Automatically crunch images with optipng, oxipng or jpegoptim (can save 30% of filesize without any loss of quality, great for portable players)
 - Cache search results locally for faster future search
 - Do everything to avoid getting blocked by the sources: hide user-agent and automatically take care of rate limiting
 - Automatically convert/resize image if needed